Claudio Cataño

 Claudio Cataño Porras (born 18 September 1985) is a Colombian actor and director.
 In 2024, he played Colonel Aureliano Buendía in the Netflix television series One Hundred Years of Solitude, based on the 1967 novel of the same name by Gabriel García Márquez.

 Early life

 Cataño was born in Bogotá to a family of artists.
 His father, Mauricio Cataño, is a filmmaker.
 His grandfather, Mario Rivero, was a poet, and his uncle, Fausto Panesso, is a writer.
 Cataño was raised by his grandparents in La Candelaria.
-After being expelled from several schools for behavioral issues, he began studying theater at the Escuela Rubén Di Petro.
+After being expelled from several schools for behavioral issues, he began studying theater at the Escuela Rubén Di Pietro.

 Career

 Cataño made his television debut on Casados con hijos in 2005.
 In 2016, he made his feature directorial debut with the film Moria, which he also wrote and executive produced.
 In 2024, he played Colonel Aureliano Buendía in the Netflix television series One Hundred Years of Solitude, based on Gabriel García Márquez's 1967 novel of the same name.